Dumka Sadar subdivision: Overview

 Dumka Sadar subdivision is a plateau region.
 It is divided into four micro subregions.
 The Dumka-Godda Uplands covers Saraiyahat, Jarmundi, Jama, Ranishwar, Shikaripara and parts of Ramgarh, Dumka and Masalia CD blocks.
 Scattered hillocks with forests are spread over the region with elevation above mean sea level varying from 274 to 753 m.
 The Deoghar Uplands covers only parts of Masalia CD block.
 The area has large number of hillocks covered with forests.
 The Rajmahal Hills, spread over the north-eastern part of the subdivision, covers Ramgarh, Dumka, Kathikund and Gopikandar CD blocks.
 The Pakur Uplands, in the eastern part of the district, with a height of 31 m above mean sea level, covers parts of Gopikandar and Kathikund CD blocks.
 The two blocks, named last, also fall under the Damin-i-koh region of Santhal Parganas.

 History

 Dumka subdivision was formed in 1855 as a part of Santhal Parganas district with its headquarters at Dumka.
-Santhal Parganas district comprisef Dumka, Deoghar, Sahibganj, Godda, Pakur and Jamtara subdivisions.
+Santhal Parganas district comprises Dumka, Deoghar, Sahibganj, Godda, Pakur and Jamtara subdivisions.
 In 1983, Deoghar, Sahibganj and Godda subdivisions were given the status of a district, and a result Dumka subdivision remained in Dumka district.